-5.2 Configuring the CIU Server
+5.2 CIU Server Mode

-The DF-X CIU includes a built-in Ethernet PHY (Physical interface) and UDP server.
-Many SDRs now have built-in servers, for instance Kiwi-SD.
-Using CIU Server mode simplifies the requirement at a remote site as long as the server's IP address is reachable.
+The DF-X CIU includes a built-in UDP server with an RJ45 socket.
+Many SDRs now have built-in servers, for instance the nRSP-ST from SDRPlay.
+Using CIU Server mode simplifies the requirement at a remote site if the server's IP address is reachable.
 Local LAN connections are of course also possible.

 The Ethernet speeds available are 10 Mbps or 100 Mbps.
 If you use a router or switch capable of higher speeds, make sure it can rate-adapt accordingly.
-This is normally a given.
+This is normally the case.

-Once set up in CIU Server mode, the CIU runs on its own with just the 13.8 V supply and when enabled will auto-start when power is applied.
+Once set up in CIU Server mode, the CIU runs on its own with just the 13.8 V supply and will auto-start when power is applied.
 The LEDs on the RJ45 socket will not light with the cable unplugged even if CIU is powered.
 The red status LED may not be lit.